Lizzie Borden House: History

-Recent history
+1990s - present

-It has operated as a bed and breakfast since 1996 under the ownership of Martha McGinn who inherited the house.
+It has operated as a bed and breakfast since 1996 under the ownership of Martha McGinn and Ronald Evans, who inherited the house.
 Martha's grandparents purchased the house on August 4, 1948.
-According to Martha McGinn, the room where Lizzie's stepmother Abby Borden was found murdered is the "most requested room" of the bedrooms at the bed and breakfast.
-The Fall River Historical Society promotes the Lizzie Borden bed and breakfast as a tourist attraction.
+According to Martha McGinn, the room where Lizzie's stepmother, Abby Borden, was found murdered was the most requested room of the bedrooms at the bed and breakfast.
+The Fall River Historical Society promotes the Lizzie Borden Bed and Breakfast as a tourist attraction.

+Donald Woods and Lee-Ann Wilbers then bought the house and kept it open for ninety-minute tours and bookings in 2004.
+Tour guides were only allowed to talk about the facts of the case and nothing else, but an Ouija board was available for use.

+Many of the murder paraphernalia were put into the house during this time, including a mannequin in the guest room where Abby Borden was killed and autopsy photographs on the dining room table.
+Memorabilia from media inspired by the murder case were put into the house, such as photographs of actresses from the movie The Legend of Lizzie Borden.
+It is not known when they were installed, but bathrooms were eventually installed on the premises.
+Wilber stayed on the property as a custodian.
+She died four days after the sale of the house.

-Tours of the house often make reference to the possibility of ghostly activity, and in their book The Ghost Chronicles, self-proclaimed "medium" Maureen Wood and self-proclaimed "paranormal scientist" Ron Kolek describe experiencing ghostly events in the house.
-However, investigator of claims of the paranormal Joe Nickell reports that these claims are based upon either unverifiable personal feelings of a ghostly presence or the use of well-known and well-understood techniques like table-tipping that, like ouija board and dowsing rod effects, involve the ideomotor effect rather than the presence of a ghostly spirit.
+Tours of the house often refer to the possibility of ghostly activity, and in their book The Ghost Chronicles, self-proclaimed "medium" Maureen Wood and self-proclaimed "paranormal scientist" Ron Kolek describe experiencing ghostly events in the house.
+However, paranormal investigator Joe Nickell reports that these claims are based upon either unverifiable personal feelings of a ghostly presence or the use of well-known and well-understood techniques like table-tipping that, like Ouija board and dowsing rod effects, involve the ideomotor effect rather than the presence of a ghostly spirit.

-The house was listed for sale in 2021 and was sold to Lance Zaal for $2 million.
+The house was listed for sale in May 2021 and was sold to Lance Zaal for $2 million.
 Zaal stated he would keep the property operating as a bed-and-breakfast and hoped to expand the business to include other Lizzie-Borden-themed activities in the future.
+As the owner of the tour company US Ghost Adventures, his goals are to introduce two ghost tours (one ninety minutes and the other two hours) as well as keep the historical tours going.
+He also plans to implement "[...] a podcast, virtual experiences, themed dinners, bedtime ghost tours of Fall River, murder mystery nights", a wedding venue, and add a sixth bedroom to the property.
+Despite all this, Zaal has tried to keep the house "as is" with original furnishings, duplicated decor, and original hardware.
+A July 2021 article in Smithsonian Magazine indicated that he was planning to replace the iron stove with a more modern one, due to the risk it posed to residents.
+Zaal stays on the property like Wilber to keep an eye on the house.